Warren Hicks - Untethered

 John Rosenthal

-A tribute to NC photographers who inspired us through the Formalism photographic movement of the 70’s, 80’s and beyond.
+Featuring NC photographers who inspired us through the photographic movement of Formalism in the 70s, 80s and beyond.

 Formalism centers on how elements are arranged within the frame, including their placement, relationships, and the use of the frame itself.
 Focusing on composition, lines, shapes, tones, and textures to portray subjects as they are, Formalism pursues an objective approach.